Deployment

 - name: Publish

-Store your license key in a CI secret and pass it through as an environment variable:
+Store the license key in a CI secret for either engine:

 env: